sampsyo/cs6120/content/blog/2019-09-25-vril-vector-bril/index.md

 +++
 title = "Vril!
 Vector Bril"
-extra.author = "Helena Caminal, Sachille Atapattu and Tuan Ta"
+extra.author = "Helena Caminal and Sachille Atapattu"
 +++

 Why Vectors are cool to have!